VidYen/vidhash/vidyen-twitch/README.md

 == Features ==

-- Is not blocked by Adblockers or other AV software
+- Is not blocked by Adblockers or other Anti Virus software
 - Mining only happens while stream is playing
 - Uses the existing Twitch interface while embedded on your WordPress page
 - Brave Browser Friendly